Guidelines & Policies

 - You are expected to attend all tutorials and be properly prepared.
 A thorough command of the material is required in order to participate in class activities.
 You should expect to spend at least 10-12 hours per week in language study and practice.

-- Your native speaker (tutor) will send me bi-monthly reports of your attendance and progress.
-If you must miss a class, you are to contact your tutor in advance.
+- Your tutor will send me bi-monthly reports of your attendance and progress.
+If you must miss a class, if possible please notify your tutor in advance.
+It is still considered an absence.

 - The use of English and linguistic discussions are inappropriate in the tutorial session and you should be prepared to accept this.
 Only the target language is spoken and, unless essential for a particular exercise, the sessions are conducted with textbooks closed.